pinkeshbadjatiya/Nex/README.md

-## NEX
+## Nex
 A simple HTTP server in python using socket programming

 ### Instructions
-- 'settings.conf' file contains all the settings related to the server.
+- `settings.conf` file contains all the settings related to the server.
 Change them as per your need before running the server
 - Run `python server.py` to initialize the server.

 ### Notes